 But how has the technology evolved over its lifetime and what's coming next?
 We spoke to WordPress hosting experts WP Engine and their EMEA MD Fabio Torlini to find out more.

-- Check out our list of the best website hosting services of 2018
+- Check out our list of the best website hosting services today